IBM/db2developerextension-about/docs/troubleshooting/docker-colima-troubleshooting.md

    sudo usermod -aG docker $USER
    ```

-3. Log out and log back in for the changes to take effect
+3. Log out and log back in for the changes to take effect.

 4. Verify Docker socket permissions:
    ```bash